Member Area Site Policies

 - TSPRA may be required to disclose personal information in connection with law enforcement, fraud prevention, regulation and legal actions, or if TSPRA reasonably believes it is necessary to do so to protect the Association, its members or the public.

 - TSPRA’s online directory is available only to TSPRA members.
 Members may not share information in the directory with nonmenbers.
 There is no option to download the directory online.

-- Directory Information may be updated by a member when they log in and go to their profile in the Member Only Area.
+- Some directory Information may be updated by a member when they login and go to their profile in the Member Only Area.
 The only field that can not be updated is email address.
 Contact the state office to make that change.

-- You may opt-out of TSPRA emails in your Profile area.
-If you do not opt-out, it will be assumed that you wish to be included in all TSPRA emails.
+- You may opt-out of TSPRA emails in your profile area.
+If you do not opt-out, it will be assumed that you wish to be excluded from all TSPRA emails.

 - TSPRA uses email to communicate with members, to send invoices, buy products, etc. So it is essential that you have a working email listed when you join.
 District spam blocking software will sometimes block TSPRA email to our members.
 Please ask your IT department to “white list” all @tspra.org emails.